vdefranc/notes-app/README.md

 ## project approach
 I decided to build the app using Next.js.
 I did that for a couple of reasons.
 First, I know that it's a part of your tech stack.
 Also, I've never built anything with React Server Components, so I thought I'd give that a try in combination with Next!
-I'll share some my thoughts on the tech stack later on in the README.

 The app itself is, obviously, a pretty straightforward CRUD application.
 I aimed to meet the requirements while also adding some behaviors that are similar to those of the Apple Notes OSX app.
 Specifically,